pippinbarr/SNAKISMS/process/SNAKES.md

 "belief in maintaining political and social traditions”

 ***just snake***

+### Determinist
+An easy one I think… a pre-mapped set of moves and outcomes that just plays itself each time you go through.
+No input from the player.
+Apple positioning needs to be determinist too.

+***no input, always the same sequence (though see anarchist…)***

 ### Existentialist
 ""the existential attitude", or a sense of disorientation, confusion, or dread in the face of an apparently meaningless or absurd world."